shamshadM/shamshadm.github.io/_posts/2021-01-05-investigate-genetic-admixture-using-STRUCTURE-software.md

 ***
 ## Step 1: Preparing the Input file
 In this tutorial, I am using `numerical` SNP data as in `input` genotype file.
 One can convert their genotype data in numerical format in `TASSEL` software or any software package available as per ones convenience.
-The file needs to be foramtted properly as shown below in the image below and save it as `.txt` file.
+The file needs to be formatted properly as shown below in the image below and save it as `.txt` file.

 <p align="center">
 <img src="/images/biostat/structure/input-structure.webp" alt="Input structure File"/>